 Step Two: Egg retrieval

-Egg retrieval is an invasive procedure, but knowing what to expect from the process can help dispel some of the anxiety you may be experiencing.
+Egg retrieval is an invasive procedure, but knowing what to expect from the process can help mitigate some of the anxiety surrounding this process.

-Done either in your doctor’s office or a clinic depending on the plan you made with your doctor beforehand, you’ll stop taking your fertility medication 34-36 hours prior to retrieval.
+Typically performed either in your doctor’s office or a clinic depending on the plan you made with your doctor beforehand, for egg retrieval, you’ll be required to stop taking your fertility medication 34-36 hours prior to retrieval.

 First, you’ll be given medicine to help you relax and to keep you from feeling pain associated with the procedure.